enheragu/openscad_model_lib/misc/15_stackable_box/README.md

 ### Dice box

 I made a custom model of this to be able to store some dices or cubes.
-The 'Assembly' view in OpenSCAD looks as:
+The 'Assembly' view in OpenSCAD `dice_stackable_box.scad` file looks as:

 <img src="./../media/15_stackable_box_scad_dice_up.png" width=400;/> <img src="./../media/15_stackable_box_scad_dice_down.png" width=400;/>